-13.2.1 Polar Cap The region poleward of the oval is generally accepted to be the polar cap.
-The polar cap and auroral oval are illustrated in Figure 11.
-Note that the time of day is shown in Figure 11 with 00 being midnight.
+13.3.1 Polar Cap In Figure 12 the green area is the auroral oval.
+The yellow region poleward of the oval is the polar cap.
+Note that the time of day is shown in Figure 12 with 00 being midnight.
 Also note that the top part of the figure points toward the Sun (local noon).

-Figure 11 Earth's high latitude zones (source: ResearchGate) The auroral oval marks the division between Earth's closed and open magnetic field lines illustrated in Figure 12.
+Figure 12 Earth's high latitude zones (source: ResearchGate) The auroral oval marks the division between Earth's closed and open magnetic field lines illustrated in Figure 13.
 Both ends of closed magnetic field lines connect back to Earth.
 Open field lines on the other hand are connected to Earth at only one end.
 The other end extends out into interplanetary space.

-Figure 12 Closed and Open Magnetic Field Lines (source: author) Magnetic field lines within the polar cap are open, meaning that they flow outward from the polar region eventually connecting with the solar wind Interplanetary Magnetic Field (IWF) far out in the magnetosphere tail.
-The open field lines provide a conduit for charged particles flowing between the polar cap and the magnetosphere tail, including the outflow of polar wind particles.
-As illustrated in Figure 13, most of the high latitude complexity occurs in the polar cap.
+Figure 13 Closed and Open Magnetic Field Lines (source: author) Magnetic field lines within the polar cap are open, meaning that they flow outward from the polar region eventually connecting with the solar wind Interplanetary Magnetic Field (IMF) far out in the magnetosphere tail.
+The open field lines provide a conduit for charged particles flowing between the polar cap and the magnetosphere tail, illustrated by the field aligned currents and the polar wind (gray arrow) in Figure 14.

-Figure 13 Complex high latitude region (source: royalsocietypublishing.org) 13.2.2 Auroral Oval Beautiful shimmering auroral light displays, like that shown in Figure 14, occur in both the northern and southern polar regions where they are known as aurora borealis in the north and aurora australis in the southern hemisphere.
+Figure 14 Complexity of high latitude region (source: royalsocietypublishing.org) 13.3.2 Auroral Oval Beautiful shimmering auroral light displays, like that shown in Figure 15, occur in both the northern and southern high latitude regions.
+They are known as aurora borealis in the north and aurora australis in the southern hemisphere.
 Aurora displays frequently include magnificent curtains of light, rays, and arcs that extend across the sky from horizon to horizon.
 They often appear to pulsate and dance under the influence of ionospheric winds.
 No two auroral displays are alike.
 Instead, they vary considerably in shape and brightness over time intervals from seconds to minutes.
 The patterns and shapes of the aurora are determined by the changing flow of incoming charged particles and varying magnetic fields.

-Figure 14 Auroral Display (source: sciencephoto.net) 13.2.2.1 Formation of Auroral Displays Visual auroras, like that shown in Figure 14, are formed as high energy incoming particles, primarily electrons, collide with neutral atoms and molecules in Earth's upper atmosphere.
+Figure 15 Auroral Display (source: sciencephoto.net) 13.3.2.1 Formation of Auroral Displays Visual auroras, like that shown in Figure 15, are formed as high energy incoming particles, primarily electrons, collide with neutral atoms and molecules in Earth's upper atmosphere.
 Far out in the magnetosphere tail, electrons are accelerated by the solar wind's interplanetary magnetic field (IMF) to high energy levels.
-The accelerated electrons follow Earth's magnetic field lines back toward Earth and down into the polar region, entering Earth's atmosphere in a rough circle called the auroral oval illustrated in Figure 15.
+The accelerated electrons follow Earth's magnetic field lines back toward Earth and down into the polar region, entering Earth's atmosphere in a rough circle called the auroral oval illustrated in Figure 16.

-Figure 15 Formation of the auroral oval (source: NOAA space environment center) 13.2.2.2 Color of Auroral Displays Valence electrons of oxygen and nitrogen atoms in Earth's upper atmosphere are excited to higher energy levels as these atoms collide with the energetic electrons streaming in from the magnetosphere.
+Figure 16 Formation of the auroral oval (source: NOAA space environment center) 13.3.2.2 Color of Auroral Displays Valence electrons of oxygen and nitrogen atoms in Earth's upper atmosphere are excited to higher energy levels as these atoms collide with the energetic electrons streaming in from the magnetosphere.
 The valence electrons emit photons of light as they drop back to their normal energy levels.
 The color of an aurora depends on the specific atmospheric gas involved and the energy of the colliding particles.
-Most auroral features are greenish yellow produced by excited oxygen atoms as illustrated in Figure 16.
+Most auroral features are greenish yellow produced by excited oxygen atoms as illustrated in Figure 17.
 High altitude oxygen atoms emit a reddish light as do excited nitrogen molecules at lower altitudes, giving the tops and bottoms of tall curtains their reddish color.